telerik/blazor-docs/components/slider/events.md

 * clicks on the track;
 * after the user stops dragging the handle;

-If you use two-way data binding, this will effectively fire the [`ValueChanged`](#valuechanged) event while the user drags the handle which will result in continuous component re-rendering.
+If you use two-way binding, the [`ValueChanged`](#valuechanged) event will fire continuously while the user is dragging the handle.
+This will result in continuous component re-rendering.
 If you want to avoid that, use one-way binding and update the value for the view-model in the `OnChange` event handler.

 >tip The `OnChange` event is a custom event and does not interfere with bindings, so you can use it together with models and forms.